malakar-soham/Codes/Largest Rectangle In Histogram/ReadMe.md

 function(heights):
   maxarea = 0;
-  pstack, hstack = Stack(), Stack() heights.addEnd(0) //to fool the algorithm to empty the stack in the end
+  pstack, hstack = Stack(), Stack() heights.addEnd(0) #to fool the algorithm to empty the stack in the end

   for i in range(len(heights)):
   	lastwidth = INFINITY